Cog-Creators/Red-DiscordBot/README.md

 This project vendors the [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) and distributed under the [MIT License](LICENSES/MIT.txt).

-This product bundles methods from https://github.com/Just-Some-Bots/MusicBot/blob/master/musicbot/spotify.py, available under the [MIT license](LICENSES/MIT.txt).
+This product bundles methods from <https://github.com/Just-Some-Bots/MusicBot/blob/master/musicbot/spotify.py>, available under the [MIT license](LICENSES/MIT.txt).

-See the [dep5 file](.reuse/dep5) for more information on licensing.
+See the [dep5 file](.reuse/dep5) and/or individual files for more licensing information.